-Dr. Drew Sinatra welcomes his wife and fellow naturopathic physician, Dr. Briana Sinatra, to discuss an uncomfortable topic for many women — menopause.Listen Now
+Dr. Drew Sinatra welcomes his wife and fellow naturopathic physician, Dr. Briana Sinatra, to discuss the top cardiovascular risk factors women need to be aware of, how to best protect your heart, and all the questions you need to ask your doctor.Listen Now

 In this week’s Be HEALTHistic Extra, Dr. Briana Sinatra explains some key information all women should know about their vaginal (urogenital) microbiome and how to keep it in balance — which is especially important for women as they age and experience menopause.Watch Now